jef41/tilt-micro-bridge/README.md

 # Installation

-More detailed, step by step instructions will be provided...
+More detailed, [step by step instructions are available](./comp_guide.md), the below may suffice

 ## Quick Start